AppointmentGuru/AppointmentGuru-Website/help/how-does-invoicing-work.md

 * Download all invoices (not available in the app but [contact us](mailto:support@appointmentguru.co) and we'll get it done for you.
 * Invoicing for non-medical businesses using AppointmentGuru.
 * Submitting to medical aids directly
-* Digitise the form you ask new clients to complete so that their details are automatically added to AppointmentGuru.
+* Digitise the form new clients need to complete - they'll be able to complete it online and it will sync back to your AppointmentGuru account.
+* Cater for a cancellation fee.

 ### Related articles